realworldreact/react-workshop/slides/core-concepts/draft.md

 ^ This will feel very odd for anyone coming from a Backbone background.

-^ Basically works like old-schole `onclick` attributes work: You attach directly to an element
+^ Basically works like old-school `onclick` attributes work: You attach directly to an element

 ---